Anishpras/personal-blog-app-express-nextjs/README.md

 7. **Modular Component Structure**: Components are organized into logical folders (e.g., `molecules`, `ui`) for better maintainability.

 8. **Environment Variables**: Sensitive information and configuration settings are stored in environment variables for security and flexibility across different environments.

+9. **Other helper packages**: Used Shadcn UI, Magic UI components, sonner, etc for quick development.

 ## Future Improvements